See that shirt? I got that shirt in August. In August, it was totally loose. Now I look like a sausage that bust through its casing.

 - No food rewards – a new pair of shoes is always better than french fries

-- To remember how I feel about myself right now with this “freedom” to eat whatever I want l (lousy)
+- To remember how I feel about myself right now with this “freedom” to eat whatever I want (lousy)

 There you have it, our goal for 2013.
 And I’m not calling it a resolution because I always break those…

-Here’s to a healthy 2013 for me and HBL.
+Here’s to a healthy 2013 for me and my husband.
 And BTW, since it’s clinically proven that men lose weight faster than women, please remind me of that if I ever start to get snippy because he lost weight Biggest Loser style, and I’m still working on my first five pounds, m’kay?
 You guys are great.